 - The air carrier undertakes to make every effort to transport the passenger and their baggage with reasonable diligence.
 The agreed stopovers, if any, are the points indicated on the ticket or which appear in the flight itinerary provided by this air carrier.
 The carriage, if performed by several successive carriers, is considered as a single operation.

-- The times shown in the timetables or flight details are approximate, with strict compliance not being guaranteed, and do not form part of this contract.
+- The times shown in the timetables or flight details are approximate, with strict compliance not being guaranteed.
 This air carrier may, if necessary, choose to use another carrier, use other aircraft and make alterations to the planned itinerary.
 Possible connections are not guaranteed.
 The air carrier must inform passengers about this.

 - Air carrier liability for passengers and their baggage